These behaviors aren’t going anywhere without intervention.

 Here are eight ways to identify presenteeism:

-1. Frequent mistakes: Employees making more errors than usual.
+- Frequent mistakes: Employees make more errors than usual.

 Challenges with Tackling Presenteeism in the Workplace

-The main challenge in tackling presenteeism is changing the workplace culture.
-For example, a company that values long hours and working while sick will have a hard time reducing presenteeism.
-It’s also difficult to measure and track, making it hard to identify and address.
+The main challenge in tackling presenteeism and attrition is changing the workplace culture.
+For example, a company that values long hours and working while sick will have difficulty reducing presenteeism.
+It’s also challenging to measure and track, making it hard to identify and address.

 Overcoming Presenteeism in the Workplace